Aiden-Ross-Dsouza/Natural-Language-Processing/Large_Language_Models/Text Generation using GPT/README.md

 # Summary

-Below is a table, summarising the number of parameters and the BLEU scores achieved by each architecture.
+Below is a table, summarising the number of parameters.

 | Parameter | Value     |
 | :-------- | :------- |